 Let’s simplify that term by calling it a ‘focused area’.

-So when a photographer says a photo has a shallow or small focused area (shallow DOF), it means that there’s only a small amount of the photo which looks sharp as opposed to blurry.
+So when a photographer says a photo has a shallow or small focused area (shallow depth of field), it means that there’s only a small amount of the photo which looks sharp as opposed to blurry.

-If a photo has a deep or large focused area (large DOF), most if not all of the photo is in focus, and there’s little or no blur.
+If a photo has a deep or large focused area (deep/large depth of field), most if not all of the photo is in focus, and there’s little or no blur.

-Why might you want sharp vs blurry areas?
-In a photo of a flower where you want to highlight it away from the other flowers behind it, maybe you’d prefer for the flower to be the only ‘focused area’ (shallow DOF).
+Why might you want sharp vs blurry areas in your photos?
+In a photo of a flower, for example. you may want to highlight it from the other flowers behind it – maybe you’d prefer for the flower to be the only ‘focused area’, aka a shallow depth of field.

-On the other hand, you may want to highlight the whole beauty of that flower bed, and need everything to be the focused area (large DOF).
+On the other hand, you may want to highlight the beauty of the entire flower bed, and need everything to be the focused area (deep/large depth of field).

-So how do we control the amount of focused area?
-Well there are actually a few factors that contribute to depth of field, but as we’re learning about camera aperture here, let’s concentrate on aperture first.
+So, how do we control the amount of are that’s in focus in our photos?
+Well, there are actually a few factors that contribute to depth of field, but as we’re learning about camera aperture here, let’s concentrate on aperture first.